blip-lorist/book-duets-api/product_plan.md

 Don't forget to check out the [Book Duets](https://github.com/lorainekv/book-duets-api/blob/master/bookduets_mockup.pdf) mockup and [README](https://github.com/lorainekv/book-duets-api/blob/master/README.md)

 ## Problem Statement
 Book Duets is an API and a web app made for the amusement and curiosity of music and literature fans.
-Users may create custom mashups of literary works and lyrics, or they may explore suggested author-musician pairings.
-Through Book Duets, you can create unique mashups and explore trivia about how musicians and authors influence each other.
+Through Book Duets, you can create unique mashups of literary works and lyrics and explore trivia about author-musician pairings throughout history.

 ## Market Research
 There doesn't seem to be anything out there that smashes book excerpts and lyrics together.
 Here are some related services and TwitterBots out there that use similar concepts: